shanhaiying/ALFRED/README.md

 # Usage Tricks
 1. Using action modifiers
   + For example type `github`, hit ctrl you will see fallback option, hit ctrl enter, it will google search github.

+2. Use `bm` to search Safari and Chrome bookmarks.

 # Snippet working for substring